 12. Saved By the Bell: I’m not a huge fan of this one, but I was also 20 when this show was popular.
 It might hit with some 30-somethings right now, though.

 13. Alcohol: From great craft beers to interestingly named cocktails, there should be plenty of content here, with team names like the “Fuzzy Navels,” “Harvey Wallbangers,” “Fat Bastards,” etc.

 14. Horrible NFL Players: How awesome would it be to have a team named after The Boz or Todd Marinovich or Blair Thomas or David Klingler or JaMarcus Russell or Johnny Manziel or … OK, I’ve derailed …

 15. Local Watering Hole: Finally, you could use your local bar as your league’s theme, and your team names could involve things exclusive to that place.
 Obviously, you’d have your draft here, and your team names would range from “Hail Mary’s Chest” to “Broken Urinal,” your group should be able to find some quality team names here.

 I’d also like to recommend that you change the theme of your league once every few years to help keep it fresh!

 Obviously, you can have a lot of fun if you pick the right theme, so talk with the rest of your leaguemates, share this article with them, and see if there’s something that sticks out.
-Having a great themed Fantasy Football league makes a good league great!
+Playing with great themed Fantasy Football leagues makes a good league great!